 The world needs thousands of passionate people working to change things for the better.

-So the best way we can think of to help is through radical transparency.
+So the best way we can think of to help is through sharing and inspiring the community to start and grow their own vegan projects.

 We're pleased to have Michael Dello-Iacovo volunteer as our ethics advisor, for times we want to discuss difficult ethical decisions and moral dilemmas.